minimuutti/minimuutti.github.io/en/info/index.md

 * 28.10.2015 Updated activation post; Yoghurt bottles
 * 28.10.2015 New activation post; Tug of war
 * 10.10.2015 New activation post; Turntables
-* 3.10.2015 New activation post; Cardboard spiral
-* 3.10.2015 New photos added in category; Autumn
-* 2.10.2015 New activation post; Cans with lids
-* 1.10.2015 New activation post; Taskbox with bottles